Skip to main content

 5. Use relevant icons or illustrations

-Events are underutilized on LinkedIn but can generate significant engagement.
+Events are underutilized on LinkedIn but can generate significant engagement and lead generation.

 • Ratio: 4:1